 Spread about 2 tablespoons of barbecue sauce on each pizza.
 Top each pizza with a small handful of spring mix and a quarter of the marinated chickpeas.
 Drizzle with the vegan ranch dressing and top with red onion, scallions, and cilantro.
 Serve with more ranch dressing, if desired.

 Soak the cashews overnight and drain the liquid before blending.
 To “quick soak” the cashews, cover with water in a microwave-safe bowl and microwave on high for 2 minutes.
 Drain and proceed with recipe.

-A note about barbecue sauce.
-There are a lot of unhealthy ones out there, so check the labels (high fructose corn syrup?
+There are a lot of unhealthy barbecue sauces out there, so check the labels (high fructose corn syrup?
 No thanks).
-You can make your own or opt for a store-bought one with clean ingredients like Annie's.
+Opt for one with clean ingredients like Annie’s.

 Keywords: socca pizza, vegan pizza, barbecue pizza, salad pizza

 Disclaimer: This post includes affiliate links, and I will earn a commission if you purchase through these links.
 There is no additional cost to you.
 I only link to products I truly recommend and trust.